Special offer

 Some young workers may not be aware of their limitations at their age.
 This means that having a supervisor who is diplomatic about their current lack of experience or physical ability can be helpful.

 According to the Lifting Operations and Lifting Equipment Regulations 1998, young people aged under 18 cannot use high-risk lifting machinery like forklift trucks unless fully trained.
-Some types of risk that employers may want to consider in a risk assessment include:
+Some types of risks that employers may want to consider in a risk assessment include:

 • whether the role requires physical labour such as operating machinery or lifting heavy goods;